jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

    users to formulate and solve a wide range of optimization problems, JuMP provides little support for the users who make mistakes, or tools for advanced users to debug problematic models.
-Moreover, in our experience the majority of (expensive) human programmer time is spent, not in formulating or solving a model, but in the debugging and testing stage of development.
+Moreover, in our experience the majority of (expensive) human programmer time is spent, not on formulating or solving a model, but on the debugging and testing stage of development.
 There is an [open issue in JuMP (#3664)](https://github.com/jump-dev/JuMP.jl/issues/3664) that contains some preliminary ideas for features we could add that would help users debug and test JuMP models.

+To summarize, JuMP is a powerful tool for energy system modeling.
+The insights from JuMP-dev 2024 will help guide future developments, particularly in areas like debugging, physical units, and sparse variabble support.

 ## Contents